KayiLeung/mapStatesToPost/README.md

 ![splash](./frontend/public/mstpgif.gif)

-SOLUTION:
-At the beginning we fetch all posts from the current users, create an array variable `states`, but this is not working since it should return as objects.
-Instead, we use `reduce` on an array, pass in `{}` as accumulator.
-Then iterate `states` we got before and key each state to `{fill: 'color'}`, get the object as `state : {fill: 'color'}` and return it to get the highlighted states.
+SOLUTION: We begin by fetching all posts from the current user.
+Next we map over those posts and extract the name of the state from each post, pushing the state name into an array variable, `states`.
+However, we need an object rather than an array.
+We use `reduce` on the array of `states`, passing in `{}` as accumulator.
+We then iterate over the `states` array and key each state to `{fill: 'color'}`, get the object as `state : {fill: 'color'}` and return it to get the highlighted states for that user.

 ```javascript
 statesFilling = () => {